 3. Complementary Logo Colour Schemes

 Complementary colours are opposite each other on the colour wheel.
-The high contrast of complementary colours creates a vibrant look that can be a bit much, but there are quite a few companies that have used them and used them well.
+The high contrast of logos with complementary colors creates a vibrant look that can be a bit much, but there are quite a few companies that have used them and used them well.

-Firefox is one of those companies.
-Who isn’t familiar with their combo of blue and orange, which are good logo colours meaning intelligence, trustworthiness and stability coupled with enthusiasm and excitement?
-If you think these complementary colours would be good logo colours for your own company, then check out the Crafting Logo Creator template to see how you could possibly use them.
+Firefox is one of those companies that uses logos with complementary colors.
+Who isn’t familiar with their combo of blue and orange, which are good logo colours meaning intelligence, trustworthiness, and stability, coupled with enthusiasm and excitement?

 4. Tetradic Logo Colour Schemes

 The tetradic colour scheme, also known as the double complementary scheme, is one of the richest of all colour schemes as it uses two pairs of complementary colours.
-The Microsoft logo is a great example of how to do this well, and if you want to create your own logo using double complementary colours, try the Stationery Shop Logo Maker template.
+The Microsoft logo is a great example of how to do this in a fun yet corporate fashion.

 5. Triadic Logo Colour Schemes